ravilach/Kendrick-Labernetes/README.md

 java -jar target/kendrick-labernetes-backend-0.0.1-SNAPSHOT.jar
 ```
 - Default: Uses embedded H2 DB
-- To use MongoDB, set `spring.data.mongodb.uri` in `src/main/resources/application.properties`
+- To use MongoDB, either set `MONGODB_URI` as an environment variable or enable the `mongo` profile.
+   The Mongo-specific fallback is defined in `src/main/resources/application-mongo.properties`.
  - To use Postgres or select the DB explicitly, set the `DB_TYPE` environment variable (supported values: `h2`, `mongo`, `postgres`).
    - Use `DB_TYPE` to choose the database (values: `h2`, `mongo`, `postgres`).
     - Example (Postgres dev using local PG):